2017 Community Impact Grants

 - Be a nonprofit with tax-exempt status under Section 501(c) (3) of the IRS and in good standing with all appropriate regulatory agencies

-- Operate and provides services in TEP/UES territories and/or the White Mountain community;
+- Operate and provides services in TEP territories and in the White Mountain community

 - Submit the grant application into one of the following focus areas:

 - Community Assistance/Limited income: programs and services for underserved members of the community including but not limited to at-risk persons, homelessness, domestic violence, poverty, foster care, child abuse prevention/treatment, etc.

 - Education: programs and activities that support pre-K through 12th grade, including but not limited to classroom resources and field trips, teacher assistance, STEAM (science, technology, engineering, arts and math) activities, etc. (Individual schools are not eligible to apply.)